perlnerd/silex-scaffolding/README.md

 ### Clone the git repo
 - From the command line, or your favorite Git Application, clone this repo to your desired location. `git clone https://github.com/perlnerd/silex-skeleton.git`.

+@see http://getcomposer.org for composer details.

+Clone this project and then just run `composer update` to fetch the dependencies.

 *Note:* The silex-skeleton/html directory is expected to be configured as your web root.
 A sample nginx config is included in silex-skeleton/nginx/silex-skeleton.nginx

 Usage